GayanKaushalya/Crowny-hotel_Managment_system/README.md

 You have two options to set up the database.
 The recommended method is to restore from the provided backup file.

-Option A: Restore from Backup (Recommended)
+Option - Restore from Backup (Recommended)

 This is the fastest way to get the exact database structure and sample data.